zephyrproject-rtos/zephyr/doc/platform/galileo.rst

 Developers can use the galileo platform configuration to build a |codename| that runs on a Galileo Development Board (Gen 1 or Gen 2).

-This platform configuration enables kernel support for the board's Quark CPU, along with the following devices:
+This platform configuration enables kernel support for the board's Quark SoC, along with the following devices:

 * High Precision Event Timer (HPET)